Sitecore-Hackathon/2022-NameTooLongException/ENTRYFORM.md

 > __Important__
 >
-> Rename this file to ENTRYFORM.md or face automatic __disqualification__
+> Copy and paste the content of this file into README.md or face automatic __disqualification__
->
-> If any of the below information is not fully updated to match your entry the Hackathon submission will be immediately __disqualified__
+> Headlines and subheadlines shall be retained.
-> Feel free to delete any of the existing text, except for the headlines.
+> Fill in text in each section as instructed and then delete the existing text, including this blockquote.

 You can find a very good reference to Github flavoured markdown reference in [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 If you want something a bit more WYSIWYG for editing then could use [StackEdit](https://stackedit.io/app) which provides a more user friendly interface for generating the Markdown code.
 Those of you who are [VS Code fans](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) can edit/preview directly in that interface too.